OneOfTheInfiniteMonkeys/MTDL/README.md

 It should be noted that placing the LiPo battery attached to the rear of the MagTag will affect the thermal inertia.
 The capacity of the LiPo battery impacts the charge time.
 LiPo battery warnings are set to 3.7 Volts, ~88% new battery terminal voltage.
 Lower is <a href="https://cdn-shop.adafruit.com/datasheets/785060-2500mAh_specification_sheet.pdf">not recomended</a>.
 It was found allowing battery terminal voltage to fall lower resulted in excessive charge times.

 ## MQQT
 Two <a href="https://en.wikipedia.org/wiki/MQTT">MQQT <a> streams are published if suitable settings are applied to the 'secrets.py' file.
+The streams are Temperature and Voltage of the battery (or USB if powered from a USB port).

+See <a href="https://learn.adafruit.com/mqtt-in-circuitpython">here</a> for more information on MQQT.